5t3ph/11ty-rocks/src/resources/plugin-open-in-codepen.md

 date: 2020-04-02
 ---

-This plugin provides a filter that displays an estimated read time for Eleventy content, optionally with an emoji visual indicator.

-The plugin offers config options to change or remove the emoji, update the word-per-minute, and alter the label.
-A simple string is returned, so the text formatting is up to you.

-The default appearance displays one 🍿 per rounded 5 minutes of estimated reading time, ex: `🍿 7 min. read`
+This plugin provides an Eleventy shortcode to add "Open in CodePen" functionality for code demos.

+The functionality pairs well with the result of this tutorial on [creating live static code demos](/posts/eleventy-templating-static-code-demos/).